 Your Shiba Inu puppy will grow up into a big dog very soon, so a little bit of planning and preparation will go a long way in helping you raise it right.
-Before you bring your Shiba pup home, you might want to invest in a crate and also know a bit about his temperament, size, price and other details that can help you in its training.
+Before you bring your Shiba pup home, you might want to learn a bit about its temperament, size and other details that can help you during training.
 Here’s a brief guide about the Shiba Inu.

 - This dog breed is characterized by erect ears, tight tail that curls and a head proportionate to the body.
 They have tight lips, black noses and triangular set eyes which are very dark with dark rims.

 - In Japan, this dog has been designated the ‘National Treasure’ status due to its historical and cultural contribution and significance.

 - Size: Males measure between 14 ½ and 16 ½ inches at withers while females measure up to 13 ½ to 15 ½ inches.
 Average weight is 23 pounds for males and 17 for females.